 Finding a Top Financial Advisor Firm in Marietta, Georgia

 If you're looking for a financial advisor, it can be difficult to know which one can best meet your needs.
 In an attempt to streamline your search, SmartAsset compiled this list of the top advisory firms in Marietta, Georgia.
 We dug through company records and U.S. Securities and Exchange Commission (SEC) filings to bring you essential information about the city's top firms.
-If you’re still unsure of whom to work with, SmartAsset’s financial advisor matching tool can connect you with up to three advisors who serve your area.
+If you’re still unsure of whom to work with, SmartAsset’s free tool can connect you with up to three advisors who serve your area.

 Find a Fiduciary Financial AdvisorWe match more than 50,000 people with financial advisors per month.
 Get connected to an advisor that serves your area today.

 |1||Narwhal Capital Management Find an Advisor||$1,296,298,600||No set account minimum|| || |